 In Kent, however, the average commute to work is quite long.
 On average, people spend 31.26 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Like elsewhere in America, most people in Kent use a private automobile to get to work.
 But notably, a substantial number of Kent‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in Kent in 2010 was $25,497, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,988 for a family of four.
+The per capita income in Kent in 2010 was $26,362, which is upper middle income relative to Washington and the nation.
+This equates to an annual income of $105,448 for a family of four.
 However, Kent contains both very wealthy and poor people as well.

 The most common language spoken in Kent is English.
 Other important languages spoken here include Spanish and Indic languages.